Forget about eggshells. Talking to teens can sometimes feel like walking through a minefield. One wrong word and BOOM! We’re in a full-blown argument.

-Truly, it can feel like walking on eggshells.
-Sometimes we can accidentally trigger all kinds of anger by our choices of words.
-Since this incident, I’ve realized there are several words that cause most teenagers to cringe, and we should intentionally avoid using them when talking to teens.
+So which words are most likely to trigger that reaction when talking with teens?
 These 5 in particular seem to put up walls (or cause that fire to ignite).
 Why start a fire when you already have enough fires to put out?

 1. But

 “But” indicates that your teen is off-track, and you are about to put him or her back in line.
 Your teen says, “I don’t want to take piano lessons anymore.”
 And you say, “But you’ve been taking them for five years.
 Do you want to waste all of that?”
-When we say “but,” teens think we aren’t listening to what they’re trying to say, but that we’re just trying to get them back to our own “better” point of view.
+When we say “but,” teens may feel we aren’t listening to what they’re trying to say, and that we’re just trying to get them back to our own “better” point of view.

 They do not feel validated when we say “but.”